Apteco/py-apteco/docs/source/reference/topics/selections.rst

         for each value of this variable.
         If `per` is a selector variable, this means `n` records for each selector category.
+    :param str label: Optional textual name for this selection clause.

 Data Grids and Cubes
 --------------------